jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 <a name='objectives'></a>
 ##Learning objectives

-* Create an app in Bluemix with the SDK for Node.js starter pack.
+* Create an app in Bluemix by using the SDK for Node.js starter pack.
 * Create a Git repository for the app.
-* Push changes to the repository by using Git commands from the command line or the DevOps Services Web IDE.
+* Push changes to the Git repository from the command line or the IBM&reg; Bluemix&trade; DevOps Services Web IDE.
-* Preview and deploy your changes by using the Web IDE run bar
+* Preview and deploy your changes by using the Web IDE run bar.

 ---